Genetic studies of Jews: Hypotheses

+Horizontal and Vertical models of Jewish Middle Eastern genetics, per Raphael Falk.

 A 2009 study was able to genetically identify individuals with full or partial Ashkenazi Jewish ancestry.
 In August 2012, Legacy: A Genetic History of the Jewish People, a book by Harry Ostrer, concluded that all major Jewish groups share a common Middle Eastern origin.
 Ostrer also refuted the Khazar hypothesis of Ashkenazi ancestry.
 Autosomal genetic analysis in 2012 revealed that North African Jews are genetically close to European Jews, which "shows that North African Jews date to biblical-era Israel, and are not largely the descendants of natives who converted to Judaism."

 Y DNA studies examine various paternal lineages of modern Jewish populations.
-Such studies tend to imply a small number of founders in an old population whose members parted and followed different migration paths.
+Such studies strongly suggest a small number of founders in an old population whose members parted and followed different migration paths.
 In most Jewish populations, these male line ancestors appear to have been mainly Middle Eastern.
 For example, Ashkenazi Jews share more common paternal lineages with other Jewish and Middle Eastern groups than with non-Jewish populations in areas where Jews lived in Eastern Europe, Germany, and the Rhine Valley.
 This is consistent with Jewish traditions in placing most Jewish paternal origins in the region of the Middle East.

 A study conducted in 2013 by Behar et al. found no evidence of a Khazar origin for Ashkenazi Jews and stated that this lack of evidence "corroborates earlier results that Ashkenazi Jews derive their ancestry primarily from populations of the Middle East and Europe, that they possess considerable shared ancestry with other Jewish populations, and that there is no indication of a significant genetic contribution either from within or from north of the Caucasus region."